-The nomenclature ‘Professional tax’ could be one one those terms which does not completely convey the real meaning of the term.
+The nomenclature ‘Professional tax’ could be one of those terms which do not completely convey the real meaning of the term.
 Unlike the name suggests, it is just not the tax levied only on professionals.
-It is a tax on all kinds of professions, trades, and employments and levied based on the income of such profession, trade and employment.
-It is levied on employees, person carrying on business including freelancers, professionals etc subject to income exceeding the monetary threshold if any.
+It is a tax on all kinds of professions, trades, and employment and levied based on the income of such profession, trade and employment.
+It is levied on employees, a person carrying on business including freelancers, professionals, etc., subject to income exceeding the monetary threshold if any.

-As per Article 246 of Constitution of India, only Parliament has the exclusive power to make laws with respect to Union List which includes taxes on income.
-State has the power to make laws only with respect to Concurrent list and State list.
-However, Professional tax though is a kind of tax on income is levied by State Government (Not all states in the country chose to levy professional tax).
-State Government is also empowered to make laws with respect to professional tax though being tax on income under Article 276 of the Constitution of India which deals with tax on professions, trades, callings and employments.
+As per Article 246 of the Constitution of India, only Parliament has the exclusive power to make laws with respect to Union List which includes taxes on income.
+The state has the power to make laws only with respect to the Concurrent and State list.
+However, professional tax though is a kind of tax on income is levied by State Government (not all states in the country chose to levy professional tax).
+State Government is also empowered to make laws with respect to professional tax though being a tax on income under Article 276 of the Constitution of India which deals with tax on professions, trades, callings and employment.

 It may be noted that professional tax is a deductible amount for the purpose of Income-tax Act, 1961 and can be deducted from taxable income.

 Professional tax being levied by the State Government, is different in different states.
 Every state has its own laws and regulations to govern professional tax of that particular state.
 However, all the states do follow slab system based on the income to levy professional tax.

 Further, Article 276 of the Constitution which empowers the State Government to levy professional tax also has provided for a maximum cap of Rs 2,500 beyond which professional tax cannot be charged on any person.

 |Monthly salary/wage > Rs 15,000||Rs 200 per month|

 Professional tax rate slabs in Andhra Pradesh

 |Monthly salary/wage upto Rs 15,000||NIL|